ispeakfishlanguage/little-star/README.md

 * The text adapts in width to accommodate smaller o larger screens, always taking up the width available.
 * There are no broken links on the page

+### Accessibility
+Icons with ARIA labels: To ensure that screen readers can understand the content.
+Images with 'alt'-text: To help users with visual impairments understand what the images are about.
+Contrast Requirements: The use of easy colors and easy to read and see elements.
+Dyslexia/Accessible Friendly Fonts: The font used is easy to read.

 ### Validator Testing